maluyckx/Network_Attacks/README.md

 }
 ```

-To confirm that the network connectivity was functioning as expected, the `pingall\ command was executed.
-The output matched that of the basic enterprise network protection, indicating that all connections were intact and there were no issues introduced that could affect network functionality.
+To confirm that the network connectivity was functioning as expected, the `pingall` command was executed.
+The output matched the basic enterprise network protection, indicating that the network connectivity was not affected by the protection.

 ### Validation of the protection